Cousins Properties Incorporated (CUZ): Skating on Thin Ice? We Know the Answer

-Cousins Properties Incorporated (NYSE:CUZ) went down by -5.51% from its latest closing price compared to the recent 1-year high of $42.41.
-The company’s stock price has collected -4.47% of loss in the last five trading sessions.
+Cousins Properties Incorporated (NYSE:CUZ) went up by 4.80% from its latest closing price compared to the recent 1-year high of $41.69.
+The company’s stock price has collected 2.57% of gains in the last five trading sessions.

 Is It Worth Investing in Cousins Properties Incorporated (NYSE :CUZ) Right Now?